 Physiotherapy, which is not the same as osteopathy or chiropracty, is completely safe.

 EAV or bioenergetics.

 EAV or bioenergetics are tests that involve using electrodiagnostic devices to supposedly determine the cause of a disease by detecting the ‘energy imbalance’ causing the problem, or even cure a condition by correcting this imbalance.
 These tests and treatments are a scam, and there is absolutely no medical evidence to show that they work.
-In the United States (US), the importation of EAV devices has been banned.
-If you are in the US and someone offers you, or refers you for EAV testing, please report them to the relevant authorities.
+In the United States (US), the importation of EAV devices has been banned, and if someone offers you, or refers you for EAV testing, please treat them with caution.